 Further, while the School of Medicine Library website is your portal for most Health Science Information at the University of South Carolina, there are many non-medical resources available through the University’s Libraries System.

 PHR Residents and Fellows may use their Palmetto Health Network Account to access the library’s electronic resources, the same credentials you use to check your palmettohealth.org email account.

 Through its Linkout technology/program PubMed offers links to a variety of full text journals, books, and other resources.
 For many PubMed citations, if you view PubMed search results in "Abstract" or "Citation" view you'll see icons that link to the publisher/providers site to retrieve full text.
 In some few cases the link will be to free full text online, but most of these publisher/provider links will be to "pay per use" articles.

 You can very easily link to many of the library's electronic journals while searching PubMed.
 All you have to do is click the special link to PubMed under "Find Resources" on the library's home page or use the PubMed search box on the library's home page, perform your search, and view the results in "Abstract" view.
-For many citations, you'll see the following icons indicating either online access or print (of course for print you have to come to the library).

 Yes.
 The library's proxy server only works with specially constructed links that direct the proxy server to route the traffic to specific sites.
 You have to use the links from the library's homepage if you are off campus.